These Women Lived To Tell The Tale Of Argentina's Dirty War

 “I’m a survivor; I’m proud of being one,” Donda said, beaming.
 "I want everybody to know that.
 I don’t want to portray the sad, serious face of somebody who’s suffered.
 I want to celebrate life.”

-Donda said that during a recent visit by President Obama, she was invited, alongside other members of Congress, to a dinner hosted by Argentine President Mauricio Macri in his honour.
+Donda said that during a recent visit by President Obama, she was invited, alongside other members of Congress, to a dinner hosted by Argentine President Mauricio Macri in his honor.
 She politely refused.

 Soon after giving birth, Victoria’s mother Maria Hilda de Donda was “transferred”— code word for drugged and thrown out of a plane into the River Plate during a “death flight” — the military’s preferred way of disappearing people.
 Her father, Jose Maria Donda, suffered the same fate.
 Meanwhile, the orphaned Victoria was handed over to a military family to be raised as their own.